 Even though ANCSA places its land entitlement with the ANCSA Corporations, most tribes in Alaska own some land.
 Tribes have acquired land through various means including purchases, gifts, and through land transfers from ANCSA Corporations and cities.
 Tribally owned parcels range from small lots to large tracts transferred from ANCSA Corporations.
 Tribally owned lands are in fee simple status and in Alaska are not considered held in Trust for jurisdictional purposes.

-Under fee-to-trust regulations (25 CFR 151) Alaska Native individuals and tribal landowners have the option of asking the federal government to place their lands into federal trust status.
-Land transferred by an ANCSA corporation to a tribe, land transferred to a tribe by a municipality, townsite lots that were deeded to a tribe, Native Allotments, lands donated or gifted to a tribe or individual, and lands purchased by a tribe may be eligible for trust status.
-As of March 1, 2018, the only approved fee-to-trust land in the State is a 1-acre parcel placed into trust by the Craig Tribal Association.

 Fire Management Considerations for Tribal Governments

 Tribal governments in Alaska have all the immunities and privileges available to other federally acknowledged Indian tribes by virtue of their government-to-government relationship with the United States as well as the responsibilities, powers, limitations and obligations of such tribes.